 Objectives: We hypothesized that DNA sequence variants outside of TSC2/TSC1 might be associated with susceptibility for S-LAM, and performed a Genome Wide Association Study (GWAS).

-Methods: Saliva DNA samples from 479 S-LAM subjects were genotyped on the Infinium OmniExpress-24 v1.2 BeadChip, and compared with genotype data from 1,261 COPDGene controls using conditional logistic regression.
-A replication study, RNA-seq and immunohistochemistry analyses were also performed.
+Methods: Genome-wide genotype data on 549,591 SNPs in 426 S-LAM subjects were compared, using conditional logistic regression, to similar data from 852 females from COPDGene in a matched case-control design.
+For replication studies, genotypes for 196 non-Hispanic white (NHW) female S-LAM subjects were compared with three different sets of controls.
+RNA-seq and immunohistochemistry analyses were also performed.

-Results: Two non-coding SNPs met genome-wide significance; rs4544201 and rs2006950 (P-value=9.2×10 -10, 4.1×10 -10, respectively) which are in the same 35kb linkage disequilibrium block on chr15q26.2.
+Results: Two non-coding SNPs met genome-wide significance; rs4544201 and rs2006950 (P-value=4.2×10 -8, 6.1×10 -9, respectively) which are in the same 35kb linkage disequilibrium block on chr15q26.2.
 This association was replicated in an independent cohort.
 NR2F2, a nuclear receptor and transcription factor, was the only nearby protein-coding gene.
 NR2F2 expression was higher by RNA-seq in one abdominal LAM tumor and four kidney angiomyolipomas, a LAM-related tumor, compared to all TCGA cancers.
 Immunohistochemistry showed strong nuclear expression in both LAM and angiomyolipoma tumors.